 Velouté (prounounced "vuh-loo-TAY") is one of the five mother sauces of classical cuisine, which means it's a starting point from which a number of sauces can be made, rather than a finished sauce itself.
 It's sort of like a blank coloring book — you start with the lines and shapes and then color it in any way you choose.

-And since there are three types of white stock — chicken, veal and fish — there are likewise three types of velouté.
-But chicken is the most common.
+Like béchamel, velouté is considered a white sauce, and both are thickened with roux.
+Whereas béchamel has milk as its base, velouté is made with stock.
+Since there are three types of white stock — chicken, veal, and fish — there are likewise three types of velouté, but chicken is the most common.